soundasleep/html2text_ruby/README.md

 `html2text_ruby` is a port of the [html2text PHP component](https://github.com/soundasleep/html2text) into a Ruby gem.

-`html2text_ruby` is a very simple script that uses Ruby's DOM methods to load from HTML, and then iterates over the resulting DOM to correctly output plain text.
+`html2text_ruby` is a very simple script that uses Ruby's DOM methods to load HTML from a string, and then iterates over the resulting DOM to correctly output plain text.
 For example:

 ```html
 <html>